jpcx/deep-props.extract/README.md

 ### Testing

 The following command will test the package for errors.
-It prints a large selection of examples to the console; scroll through its output if you want to learn more about the utility.
+It prints a selection of examples to the console; scroll through its output if you want to learn more about the utility.

 ```console
 npm test --prefix /path/to/node_modules/deep-props.extract